580.691/491 Learning, Estimation, and Control

 • Bayesian estimation

-• Bayes estimation and its relationship to Kalman filters (chapter 5.1).
+• Applying Kalman to Brain Machine Interface.
+Bayes estimation and its relationship to Kalman filters (chapter 5.1).
 Factorization of joint distribution of Gaussian variables.

 • Homework: posterior distribution with two observed data points; maximizing the posterior directly.